-(i) Financial Stress Indicator: It is a contemporaneous indicator of conditions in financial markets and in the banking sector.

-- (ii) Systemic Liquidity Indicator: This is used for assessing stresses in availability of systemic liquidity. - (iii) Fiscal Stress Indicator: This indicator used for assessing build up of risks from the fiscal. - (iv) Network Model: This model used for the bilateral exposures in the financial system for assessing the inter- connectedness in the system. - (v) Banking Stability Indicator: This indicator is used for assessing risk factors having a bearing on the stability of the banking sector. - (vi) A series of Banking Stability Measures for assessing the systemic importance of individual banks.
+- (i) Financial Stress Indicator: It is a contemporaneous indicator of conditions in financial markets and in the banking sector. - (ii) Systemic Liquidity Indicator: This is used for assessing stresses in availability of systemic liquidity. - (iii) Fiscal Stress Indicator: This indicator used for assessing buildup of risks from the fiscal. - (iv) Network Model: This model used for the bilateral exposures in the financial system for assessing the interconnectedness in the system. - (v) Banking Stability Indicator: This indicator issued for assessing risk factors having a bearing on the stability of the banking sector. - (vi) A series of Banking Stability Measures for assessing the systemic importance of individual banks.

-3. What are the direct instruments used by the RBI to formulate and implement monetary policy?
+4. What are the direct instruments used by the RBI to formulate and implement monetary policy?